 Applied Behavior Analysis (ABA) is a type of intensive therapy based on the science of learning and behavior.
-The goal is to increase behaviors that are helpful and decrease behaviors that are harmful or affect learning.
+The goal is to increase behaviors that are helpful and decrease behaviors that are harmful or are barriers to learning.

 Behavior analysis helps us to understand: